MicrosoftDocs/defender-docs/articles/defender-for-cloud/concept-agentless-data-collection.md

 Agentless machine scanning in Microsoft Defender for Cloud improves the security posture of machines connected to Defender for Cloud.

-Agentless scanning doesn't need any installed agents or network connectivity, and doesn't effect machine performance.
+Agentless scanning doesn't need any installed agents or network connectivity, and doesn't affect machine performance.
 Agentless machine scanning:

 - **Scans endpoint detection and response (EDR) settings**: Scan machines to assess whether they're running an EDR solution, and whether settings are correct if machines integrate with Microsoft Defender for Endpoint.
 [Learn more](endpoint-detection-response.md)
 - **Scans software inventory**: Scan your [software inventory](/defender-vulnerability-management/tvm-software-inventory) with integrated Microsoft Defender Vulnerability Management.